CoriBeemish/SAP/README.md

 ### SAP Architecture

 SAP's based its R/3 architecture on a three-tier client/server model.
 The R in "R/3" stands for "Real-time data processing" and the "3" is for "3-tier".
-The three tiers of SAP are:
+The three tiers of SAP are from high to low levels:
   - The Presentation Layer/Server
   - The Application Layer/Server
   - The Database Layer/Server